adobe/react-spectrum/rfcs/2021-v3-process-to-use-spectrum-css.md

 -->

 ### Approaches
-work in progress area

 Wholesale vs incrementally.
-This should be a non-starter, we need to be able to do this incrementally.
+This should be a non-starter, we need to be able to do this incrementally as much as possible.

 #### Chromatic
-Before a component is moved over, we should make sure it's in Chromatic so we can test for visual regressions and be confident that we've consumed the new CSS correctly.
+Before a component is moved over, we should make sure it's in Chromatic.
+This way we can test for visual regressions and be confident that we've consumed the new CSS correctly.
+This will also allow us to verify that we've contributed back our changes correctly.
+This will still have holes, but it will help.
+In addition, DSS has a feature that all component states are top-leveled, allowing us to render every combination of states eventually.

 #### CSS Modules:

 ##### Spectrum-CSS maintains
-Generate in Spectrum-CSS project, add to dist.
+In this scenario, the Spectrum-CSS project adds two files to their distribution, a js file with the mapping of classnames to css module classnames and a css file that the js file imports.
+They can point to the js file using the main field of the package.json and can use styles to point to their css files.
 Spectrum-CSS is open to doing this.

 ###### Pros:
   - Source of truth is Spectrum-CSS